matthiask/406.ch/posts/20231215-weeknotes.md

 To absolutely nobody's surprise the family and myself have continued to be sick in the last two weeks.
 Nothing really bad happened, so we're still lucky.

 There's unfortunately no way to solve a societal problem individually, so that will probably continue to be our life for now.
-Maybe it's over as of today, but we'll see.

 ## Releases